(Disclosure: Some of the links below may be affiliate links)

 Life and disability insurance

-VIAC has something special that differentiates them a little from other third pillar providers.
+VIAC has something special that differentiates them from other third pillar providers.

-Indeed, with VIAC, you can get either life insurance or disability insurance.
+Indeed, with VIAC, you can get life or disability insurance.
 With each 10’000 CHF invested in your account (only the invested part counts), you get 2’500 CHF insurance.

 You have to choose in your account whether you want disability (in case of at least 70% disability) insurance or life insurance.
 In the case of life insurance, this will be paid to your beneficiaries with the money of your third pillar.
 And in case of disability, you will get the insurance payment directly yourself.